 But if you have more than one computer in the office/shop/restaurant connected together – one or more front office computers or tablets and one or more back office computers all in a single location, for example, or you expect many operations made every day, then you need MySQL server to handle the big load.

 Important!
-IncoPOS for macOS can now download, install and configure MySQL server for you when it is started for the first time.
-You can download it from here.
+IncoPOS – our Point of Sale system for macOS can now download, install and configure MySQL server for you.
+This happens from the built-in wizard when IncoPOS is started for the first time.
+You can download IncoPOS from here.

 Warning!
 Because Oracle has changed the MySQL installer and the default parameters of the MySQL server in newer versions the following steps may no longer work.
 These steps were tested with MySQL server version 5.5.48 for Mac OS 10.9 (which should work on newer versions too).
 Please download and install version 5.5.48 to make sure that all the steps will work correctly.
 If for some reason the installer is no longer available on the MySQL web site you can download it from here.

 Now comes the tricky part.
 By default MySQL server installs without password and does not restrict access to the information on it.
 This is not a great idea for us because your information is sensitive and we don’t want the whole world to be able to access it.